 If there’s something you’d like to see added to the Story, you can make those suggestions below as well.
 Again: keeping comments on point is important, we don’t want to create a second Facebook here.

-André and I decided to make TiM a one-year experiment; Season 1 of Tiny is Mighty.
+We decided to make TiM a one-year experiment and call it Season 1 of Tiny is Mighty.

-- Enrollment in TiM: Season 1 costs $50/mo over ten months (billing will automatically stop after month-ten, making your total investment $500).
-You’ll retain access to TiM: Season 1 indefinitely.
+- Enrollment in TiM Season 1 costs $60/mo over ten months (billing will automatically end after month-ten, at which point you will retain access to the content indefinitely) or $500 one-off.

-- Episodes will mainly be long-form (text based), and accessed through the Academy.
+- Episodes are mainly be long-form (text based), and accessed through the Academy.

-- There will be a comments/discussion thread attached to every Episode.
+- There is a comments/discussion thread attached to every Episode (with lively discussions).

-- We will also send (via email) “mini-episodes” between the main Episodes.
+- There are also “mini-episodes” — what we call Think Articles — between the main Episodes.
 Each mini-episode will tie the previous Episode to the following Episode — creating extra context and nuance (opportunities for breakthroughs).